Miel Pijs

 Miel Pijs (born 22 August 1941) is a Dutch former footballer, who played at both professional and international levels as a defender.

 Club career

 Born in Valkenswaard, Pijs began playing amateur football with his hometown club VV De Valk.
 In 1961, he turned professional by signing with PSV Eindhoven.
 Pijs played for PSV in the Eredivisie for six seasons before finishing his career with spells at Sparta Rotterdam, N.E.C., FC Den Bosch and EVV Eindhoven.
 He was a member of PSV's 1962–63 Eredivisie winning side.

 International career

 Pijs made his debut for the Netherlands in a November 1965 FIFA World Cup qualification match against Switzerland.
-He would make a total of eight international appearances, scoring one goal against Hungary.
+He would make a total of eight international appearances, scoring one goal against Hungary in the Netherlands' first match of UEFA Euro 1968 qualifying.